 The most popular menu at Jebi Dabang is the old-fashioned grilled rice cakes.
 A plate of grilled rice cakes is served together with honey and soy dipping sauce, giving more flavors to the mildly sweet and chewy rice cakes.
 Traditional drinks to go along with the rice cakes, such as misutgaru (roasted mixed grain powder drink) and yuzu tea, as well as alcoholic beverages are available.

 Beer lovers are in for a treat!
 At Mikkeller Bar, visitors can taste up to 30 different kinds of craft beer from Denmark.
 A one-time visit may not be enough as the bar’s tap lineup changes regularly.
 Along with the tapped beer for visitors to try out, house beers with different levels of hops, alcohol content, taste, and scent are also available.

 Aside from the wide selection of beers to choose from, Mikkeller Bar also has glasses in different sizes, offering an excellent tasting opportunity for solo drinkers.
-What makes Mikkeller Bar even more special for honsul visitors are its hallway-like rooms.
+What makes Mikkeller Bar even more special for solo visitors are its hallway-like rooms.
 These special well-lit rooms are separated by partitions, allowing visitors to take advantage of a peaceful time alone.

 If you are seeking to spend an evening at a luxurious, classic bar, but intimidated to enter alone, then More than Whiskey is just the place for you.
 The bar may feel like a cozy café at a glance but the dim mood lights and the surrounding atmosphere are enough to pass as a classic yet stylish bar.
-If you’re not familiar with whiskeys, just ask the friendly bartender for a recommendation.
+If you’re not familiar with whiskey, just ask the friendly bartender for a recommendation.

-* This column was last updated in January 2018, and therefore information may differ from what is presented here.
+* This column was last updated in February 2019, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.